A Characterisation of Open Bisimilarity using an Intuitionistic Modal Logic: Situating with Respect to Other Modal Logics Characterising Bisimilarities

 \section{Situating $\mathcal{OM}$ with Respect to Other Modal Logics Characterising Bisimilarities}

 Open bisimilarity is not the only bisimilarity congruence.
 We consider here the relationship between the intuitionistic modal logic for open bisimilarity presented in this work and other modal logics.
 In doing so, we clarify why we introduce \OM\ rather than taking an intuitionistic variant of an established modal logic.
 We check that \OM\ has a classical counterpart characterising late bisimilarity.
 Also, we note open bisimilarity is not the only notion of bisimilarity that is a congruence relation.
-We provide a sharp picture explaining where open bisimilarity sits in relation to other notions of bisimilarity.
+We provide a sharp picture explaining where open bisimilarity sits in relation to other notions of bisimilarity; notably the bisimilarity congruences \textit{open barbed bisimilarity}~\cite{Sangiorgi2001} and a newly introduced late variant of open barbed bisimilarity which we call \textit{intermediate bisimilarity}, both of which can also be characterised by intuitionistic modal logics.